Liegia/Manuals/README.md

-# My manual collection for reading on the go
+# My manuals and cheat sheets collection for reading on the go